-Texas Fertility Center were so sorry to hear about the tragic recent events at University Hospitals Fertility Center in Cleveland and Pacific Fertility Center in San Francisco.
+Texas Fertility Center was so sorry to hear about the tragic events at University Hospitals Fertility Center in Cleveland and Pacific Fertility Center in San Francisco

-Each sperm, egg, or embryo specimen is clearly labeled and individually stored in thick walled cryo devices that are specially designed to be able to withstand these extreme temperatures.
+We clearly label and individually store each sperm, egg, or embryo specimen.
+We store them in thick walled cryo devices that can withstand these extreme temperatures.
 They are then placed into the bottom of each large cryotank, submerged in the liquid nitrogen.
 One of the major characteristics of liquid nitrogen is that if it’s temperature rises, it starts to boil – leading to evaporation of the liquid.
-For this reason, the temperature of each cryotank is closely monitored using state of the art temperature sensors.
+For this reason, we closely monitor the temperature of each cryotank using state of the art temperature sensors.
 These sensors wirelessly transmit information to monitors located in the laboratory as well as to an alarm system.

-When liquid nitrogen is stored in a cryotank, it actually exists in two forms – liquid and vapor.
+The liquid nitrogen in a cryotank actually exists in two forms – liquid and vapor.
 The liquid layer is at the bottom of the tank, while the vapor is at the top.
 Even at its normal temperature, liquid nitrogen slowly evaporates.
 Therefore, our laboratory personnel perform daily inspections to monitor the level of the actual liquid form of nitrogen.
 Storage tanks come in various sizes, but our large tanks typically contain around 40 inches of liquid.
 Therefore, every day, our personnel confirm that the liquid level is appropriate, adding additional nitrogen as necessary, to keep all specimens in the more stable liquid phase.

 As the temperature sensors enter the liquid and not the vapor phase, the slightest change in temperature will alert our staff of any variance.
 The normal level of evaporation is so slow that, even if we did not add any liquid nitrogen on a regular basis, it would take several weeks for the level to fall below the level where specimens are stored.